Constraining $\alpha$-attractor models from reheating: Conclusions

 \section{\bf Conclusions}

-We have proposed a procedure by which we can establish bounds to cosmological quantities of interest.
+We have proposed a procedure by which we can establish bounds for cosmological quantities of interest.
 The key point consist in eliminating the parameters introduced by the potential of the model in terms of the observables $n_s$ and $r$.
-In particular, we have concentrated on potentials quadratic in the inflaton around the origin where reheating takes place.
-For models with this characteristic, recent studies based on lattice simulations suggest that there are at least 7 e-folds of expansion before entering the radiation era.
-We have used three inflationary models (Natural inflation, a mutated-hybrid-type model and the Starobinsky model in the Einstein frame) to illustrate the suggested procedure as fully as possible.
-We present the results obtained in two tables and we test the consistency of the results with formulae and procedures studied previously.
-It is clear that this approach can be used to discard models of inflation.
-An interesting result is that in the three models used as examples the resulting tensor-to-scalar ratio $r$ is bounded from below.
+In particular, we have concentrated on potentials quadratic in the inflaton around the minimum where reheating takes place and have imposed the very general condition $N_{re}\geq 0$ for the number of $e$-folds during reheating before entering the radiation era.